pooladkhay/pooladkhay.com/content/posts/virt-theory-practice.md

 [^3]: When a trap happens, the processor automatically saves the current state of the machine and passes the control to a pre-specified routine by changing the processor mode, the relocation-bounds register, and the program counter.

 [^4]: I say classic because some machines, like the PDP-10, are not classically virtualizable.
 However, based on Popek and Goldberg’s second theorem, a hybrid virtual machine monitor (HVM) can still be constructed for them under another set of constraints which are beyond the scope of this post.

+[^5]: ["Analysis of the Intel Pentium's Ability to Support a Secure Virtual Machine Monitor"](http://www.usenix.org/events/sec2000/robin.html) by John Scott Robin and Cynthia E. Irvine.